Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 OK, not everybody does this, but just in case, it's important to point this out.
 It is outdated to give puppies and dogs old slippers and shoes to gnaw on.

 Perhaps you may have thought this is a great idea and a crafty way of providing young dogs with some entertainment.
-Perhaps you don't want to spend money on dog toys, so why not have Rover rip shoes to pieces rather than just tossing them in trash can?
+Perhaps you don't want to spend money on dog toys, so why not have Rover rip shoes to pieces rather than just tossing them in the trash can?
 After all, it's so fun watching a dog have fun carrying the shoes around and ripping them to pieces.

 This is a big mistake and can turn even costly in the long run.
 Your dog has no way to know the difference between those prehistoric smelly tennis shoes you have owned for a decade and those brand new expensive Gucci suede and leather sneakers you recently purchased from a boutique.